->''"My idea is that there is music in the air, music all around us, the world is full of it and you simply take as much as you require."''

 He was born in Lower Broadheath, Worcester, in 1857, to a music-loving mother and a professional organist and piano tuner father who keenly encouraged his enthusiasm for music.
 However, aside from a few piano lessons in his formative years, he was primarily self-taught, borrowing music books from the local library and reading every book on the theory of music he could find.
 He tried to learn German so he could attend the world-famous Leipzig Conservatory, but his family could not afford it.
 He later credited this with saving him from the dogmatism of the school.
 He credited Hubert Parry's work in ''Grove Dictionary of Music and Musicians'' as being the strongest and most valuable influence on him.
 He later supported himself giving piano lessons in his father's shop.

 After his death, his work mostly disappeared from view.
 However, in recent years he has been increasing in popularity internationally, yet still remains most popular in Britain.
-Together with AC Benson, he wrote "Land of Hope and Glory", a British patriotic song that is today used as the anthem of [[BritishPoliticalSystem the Conservative Party.]]
+"Pomp and Circumstance March No. 1", with lyrics by AC Benson, has become a well-known British patriotic song [[RefrainFromAssuming under the title]] "Land of Hope and Glory", which is today used as the anthem of [[BritishPoliticalSystem the Conservative Party]], and sometimes as the unofficial national anthem of England at sporting events where the UK nations compete separately.

 As something of a side note, he was an avid cryptography buff and left behind a cypher which remains unbroken to this day.